-The University of Adelaide ABN 61 249 878 937 of North Terrace, Adelaide SA 5005 (the University) through the Hugo Centre for Migration and Population Research (the 'Hugo Centre'), which incorporates GISCA - The National Centre for Social Applications of GIS), will provide the ARIA Product(s) requested by you (the Client) in the ARIA Order Form in accordance with any terms set out in the Order Form and in these Terms & Conditions.
+The University of Adelaide ABN 61 249 878 937 of North Terrace, Adelaide SA 5005 (the University) through the Hugo Centre for Population and Housing Research (the 'Hugo Centre'), which incorporates GISCA - The National Centre for Social Applications of GIS), will provide the ARIA Product(s) requested by you (the Client) in the ARIA Order Form in accordance with any terms set out in the Order Form and in these Terms & Conditions.

 The ARIA Products comprise a series of Microsoft Excel spreadsheets of the average, minimum and maximum ARIA values in reference to Australian Bureau of Statistics (ABS) statistical geographies, derived from a 1km grid file of ARIA (2011) values covering the whole of Australia.
 The following ABS statistical geographies had ARIA values calculated:

 Postal Areas (POA);

 Local Government Areas (LGA);

 The ARIA Populated Localities file indicating the raw ARIA scores for the localities used in the creation of the index is also provided, along with supporting data documentation for the named statistical geographies above.

 The ARIA Order Form as submitted by you to the Hugo Centre together with these Terms & Conditions constitute the agreement between the University and you in respect of the ordered ARIA Product(s), effective as at the date of submission (the Agreement).
 Unless otherwise agreed by it in writing, the University rejects any additional or different terms proposed by you whether in the ARIA Order Form or otherwise, and will not be bound by any such term.